OleksandrVBieliakov/abnamro-assignment-java/README.md

 ## Domain

-- **dish** was used instead of *recipe* because dish is more concise and spells more reliable.
+- **dish** was used instead of word *recipe* because dish is more concise and spells more reliable.
 Dish have several summary fields like *name*, *number sf servings*, *instruction* and list of *ingredients*.
-Field *vegetarian* calculated by searching of all ingredients products if they all are vegetarian.
-If at least product is not vegetarian then the whole dish is not as well.
+Field *vegetarian* calculated by searching for all ingredients products if they all are vegetarian.
+If at least one product is not vegetarian then the whole dish is not as well.
 - **ingredient** holds *amount* of *units* of used *product*, e.g. *0.5* *liter* of *milk*.
 - **product** list considered as a dictionary.
 Users can choose the product to add it as an ingredient.
-They also can add new product to the dictionary but cannot delete it.
-Name of product is case insensitive unique and transformed to lowercase on save.
-Each *product" has boolean field *vegetarian".
-Sometimes it's not clearly sure is the product vegetarian or not, it's up to user who adds the product to dictionary.
+They also can add new products to the dictionary but cannot delete them.
+Name of the product is case insensitively unique and transformed to lowercase on save.
+Each *product* has boolean field *vegetarian*.
+Sometimes it's not clearly sure if the product vegetarian or not, it's up to user who adds the product to dictionary.
 - **unit** list als considered as a dictionary.
 Users can choose the unit of measurement of the product when adding an ingredient.
-Name of unit is case insensitive unique and transformed to lowercase on save.
+Name of the unit is case insensitively unique and transformed to lowercase on save.
 List of units naturally finite.

 ## Notes